PET HEALTH

 Parvo Vaccine Cost

 A parvo vaccine costs between $30 and $50.
-The parvo immunization (also called the DA2PP or DHPP vaccine) is considered a “core vaccine” and can protect your puppy from this virus.
+The parvo immunization (also called the DAPP, DA2PP or DHPP vaccine) is considered a “core vaccine” and can protect your puppy from this virus.
 These core vaccines are administered in rounds from 6 to 16 weeks.
 A parvo vaccine booster is administered 1 year later, and additional boosters should be given every 3 years following.3

 While somewhat of an ongoing cost, paying for parvo vaccinations is significantly cheaper than paying the cost of treatment.
 Plus, it spares your dog the trauma of illness and recovery.